deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “Eh… True.
 But I shouldn’t keep secrets from friends.”
 Gorku chittered darkly.
 “Worst part?
 My disability messes with my sense of smell.
 Figger I’m almost as nose-blind as a Human...
 An’ the implant don’t do *shit* ‘ta fix it.
 That part o’ my brain were…atrophied.”

 “Uh, I don’t wanna pry, but…what caused it?”
-Leemu added hastily,” You don’t need to answer.”
+Leemu added hastily,  "You don’t need to answer.”

 “Caused?
 Nothin’.
 Developmental, ‘parently.
 It weren’t genetic though, thank *fuck.* S’why they let me in the Clan in the first place, ‘cuz Stoneback is *picky.* So, there’s still hopes ‘fer me to sire another cub or three someday.
 Maybe...”
 He sighed again and scratched his flank distractedly.
 “I’m kinda worried about what it’ll be like if I take the implant out.”